 Mr Merricks’ application to amend his Re-Amended Reply was also heard and granted at the Preliminary Issues hearing in January 2023 (see the Tribunal’s Judgment here), and Mr Merricks’ Re-Re-Amended Reply was subsequently filed and served on 18 January 2023.
 Mastercard served its Rejoinder on 1 March 2023.

 The Preliminary Issues Hearing on limitation was in the end limited to the narrow issue of Rule 119 of the Tribunal’s Rules 2015 and Rule 31(4) of the Tribunal Rules 2003.
-A further hearing to address s.32 Limitation Act 1980 (whether Mastercard had deliberately concealed relevant facts so as to have prevent the limitation period from starting to run) and the equivalent provision under Scots law, s.6(4) of the Limitation and Prescription (Scotland) Act 1973, will be held in January 2024.
+A further hearing to address s.32 Limitation Act 1980 (whether Mastercard had deliberately concealed relevant facts so as to have prevent the limitation period from starting to run) and the equivalent provision under Scots law, s.6(4) of the Limitation and Prescription (Scotland) Act 1973, was heard between 15 – 26 January 2024 (with 6 sitting days).
+The judgment is pending.

 A hearing to consider the implications of the European Court of Justice decision in Case C-267/20 Volvo AB (publ.) and DAF Trucks NV v RM on the issue of limitation in these proceedings and the merchant interchange fee proceedings, took place on 24-26 April 2023.
-The judgment is currently pending.
+The Tribunal issued its judgment on 26 July 2023 (here) in which it:

-A hearing to determine the Causation Issue and the Volume of Commerce Issue will take place on 5 – 31 July 2023.
+A hearing to determine the Causation Issue and the Volume of Commerce Issue took place on 5–28 July 2023 namely: